LinkedInLearning/manage-storage-in-azure-4413556/chapter-4/chapter-4-readme.md

     ```

-## Chapter 04_05 - Managed identity and Passwordless
+## Chapter 04_05 - Accessing storage account data from other Azure Services & Enable passwordless Azure AD based access to Azure Storage

 These commands create a general purpose V2 storage account with access key usage disabled and public access disabled.
 It creates a VNet and VM and a private link.